SpaceODY/Space-Shuttle-System-Expanded/README.md

 To fix this, go to the space center and click on scatterer ->  Customize Settings -> Shadows -> Long-Distance terrain shadows and input the following:

 - Shadow cascade splits: 0.002,0.005,0.015

+### Missing parts (Enginemount primarly)

+- I remember this issue occuring to me a long time ago but I have never had it since.
+I don't know how this problem occurs due to it functioning just fine for myself.
+If any of you figure out why this occurs and how to fix it please open an issue about it.

 ## Pictures